antonioabias/antonioabias/README.md

 <div>

-   🚀 I’m actively improving my skills in software engineering and web development while building creative and impactful projects.
+   🚀 I'm continuously enhancing my skills in software engineering and web development while building creative and impactful projects.

    🎨 Focused on learning React.js and Node.js, while leveraging Framer and Figma to craft professional and engaging website designs.